IBM/data-broker/README.md

      - `-DCMAKE_INSTALL_PREFIX=<path>` set the install path (default: `/usr/local`)
      - `-DAPPLE=1` when building for MAC OS
      - `-DDEFAULT_BE=<backend-path-name>` what backend to link by default (default: redis)
+     - `-DWITH_DATA_ADAPTERS=1` to enable data adapter libraries to be loaded
+     - `-DDEVMODE=1` add extra compiler flags for more strict checking and some DEVMODE macros to make some debugging easier

    - example:
      when run from the created 'build' dir and to prepare installation in `/opt/databroker`: